jlocatis/jlocatis.github.io/_posts/2017-02-24-build-wheres-waldo.md

 ---
-title: Build Your Own Where's Waldo Game!
+title: Build Your First Game for the Web
 image: waldo_front.jpg
 ---

 <p>This tutorial will walk you through the steps of creating an interactive Where's Waldo game for the web.
-You will be able to select you're own Where's Waldo image, and build your program around this image.</p>
+You will be able to select you're own Where's Waldo image, and build your program around this image.
+Introducing some basic JavaScript and Ruby code with AJAX functionality.</p>

 <div class="img-container"><img src="{{ "/assets/images/waldo/waldo_front.jpg" | relative_url }}" alt="My Where's Waldo game" class="article-image"></div>
 <div class="img-container img-caption">My Where's Waldo game</div>